 Physical Methods

 Physical methods involve separating PVDF and PVEF from the electrode materials using mechanical techniques.
-These methods are typically simple and cost-effective but may not be very efficient in separating the polymers from the active materials.
+These methods are typically simple and cost-effective but may not be very efficient in separating the polymers from the active materials And that's really what it comes down to..

 - Mechanical Crushing and Sieving: This method involves crushing the electrodes into small particles and then separating the different components based on their size and density.
 PVDF and PVEF particles can be separated from the active material particles using sieves with appropriate mesh sizes.